kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 not matter.

-In case kube-apiserver is running in HA mode, and the versions are skewed, then the old version of kube-apiserver may let the label get mutated, if the feature is not supported on the old version.
+In case kube-apiserver is running in HA mode, and the versions are skewed, then the old version of kube-apiserver may let the field get mutated, if the feature is not supported on the old version.

-In case the version of the kube-controller-manager leader is skewed (old), the built-in Job controller would reconcile the Jobs with custom "managed-by" labels, running into the risk of
+In case the version of the kube-controller-manager leader is skewed (old), the built-in Job controller would reconcile the Jobs with custom "managedBy" field, running into the risk of
 [two controllers running at the same time](#two-controllers-running-at-the-same-time-on-old-version).
-It is recommended the users don't create jobs with custom "managed-by" label during an ongoing upgrade.
+It is recommended the users don't create jobs with custom "managedBy" field during an ongoing upgrade.

 <!--